 What to look for first: when presented to the public, the thoroughbred must above all be calm, the coat smooth and dry (beware of traces of dried sweat!).
 This proves that he has travelled well and kept all his impulse for the race.
 The excessively nervous horse, who tries to rear up, to escape the hand of his lad, or that is just covered with foam, starts with a serious handicap.
 Do not confuse nervousness and cheerfulness!
 It happens that a horse rears or kicks because he wants to have fun, to stretch his legs… He can just be eager to fight!
 In this case, it is rather a good sign.
 Beware of anxious and anguished horses!
 They make very bad athletes, even if they appear to have the required abilities.
-They are recognizable through their eyes, but there are other identifiable signs: excrement and especially grinding of teeth.
-Sometimes, in whole horses, a “fifth leg” appears in the presence of females.
+They are recognizable through their eyes, but there are other identifiable signs, for example, the grinding of teeth though this may not be as obvious as excrement (there is a strong belief that there is a connection between taking a dump and delivering a good performance) so that hardened punters rush to bet if they see this before a race.
+Sometimes, in entire horses, a “fifth leg” appears in the presence of females.
 It is easy to deduce that the horse is thinking of anything but the race!

 Our goal is not to give make you a specialist in horse anatomy, but there are basic parameters you need to know.
 Generally, the good horse is beautiful … There are however exceptions.
 Just make sure that he has the loin short (and a goose rump in the jumpers: this is called the hump of jump racing), the hock low, the cannon short and well balanced.
 Then watch him walk!
 It is good that he places his hind hooves in the footsteps of the front hooves… but his approach must above all be fluid and well timed.
 It is desirable that the neckline be relaxed and even low.
 If his tail is swishing back and forth, this is a negative sign (a sign of nervousness or temper), unless, in the middle of the summer, when it is used to annoy insects.
 The keen eye (watch the horse’s eye … it speaks to you!) and the silky coat testify to the good health of a horse.
 The coat must be short and shiny.
 When a horse makes his winter coat (fluff), he loses in condition.
 This is not systematic (from the first frost, horses protect themselves naturally) but we must be wary.
 The muscles must be prominent and well-drawn.
 Beware, the chestnut and gray coats always have less “reflections” than the bay coats, especially the dark ones!
 Watch carefully when the jockey gets in the saddle; it is normal for the animal to react, but not to the point of radically changing behaviour.